dade92/spring-example1/README.md

 **HOW TO RUN LOCALLY**

-The app expects to find a database locally with all the tables.
-So, first download this: https://github.com/dade92/mysql-custom.
+Run the script `./run-local-environment.sh`.
+This will download only the "helper" images.
-Run it and then launch the app locally.
+Then run the app.